Skip to main content

 • File sources – upload language-specific documents

-• Integration sources — configure APIs to return language-specific data
+• Integration sources – configure integrations (such as Zendesk or Gladly) to return language-specific content

 Shared vs. language-specific knowledge